-The MBA Construction and Real Estate is designed to educate individuals as managers and leaders.
-It develops their ability to reflect on their business experience and solve complex business issues within the context of the construction and real estate sectors.
+The Master of Business Administration (MBA) is designed to educate individuals as managers and leaders.
+It develops their ability to reflect on their business experience and solve complex business issues within the context of the built environment.

-The programme is designed to provide aspiring and current built environment professionals with an opportunity to further develop leadership and management skills.
+The programme is designed to provide experienced built environment professionals globally, with an opportunity to further develop leadership, management, finance and innovation skills and to progress their career.